-7.8 Regression Testing
+6.8 Regression Testing

-7.8.1 Goals
+6.8.1 Goals

 The goal of regression testing is to ensure that any changes made to the decoder do not break what has been determined to be correct, previously.
 The regression test suite is fast enough to run often, but still should provide adequate confidence that nothing substantial has changed about the internal workings of moses.
 The regression test suite is designed to run on most UNIX-like systems.
-The regression test suite is run as part of the nightly build22, so if you have problems with the regression tests you should first check if the nightly build succeeded.

-7.8.2 Test suite
+6.8.2 Test suite

-The following regression tests are currently implemented (and many more have been added since this list was written):
+The following regression tests are currently implemented (and more have been added since this list was written):